collaborativebioinformatics/PhytoKmerCNV/README.md

 <br>
 </br>

+## DNAnexus Setup

+* Start an analysis with the `tty` image
+* git clone this repository
+* Set up the compute environment by executing `scripts/setup_environment.sh`.
+This creates the conda environment `plantkmer` that installs all required software and can be activated using `conda activate plantkmer`
+* The data in the DNAnexus environment is available in `/mnt/project/`

 ## Benchmarking Goals
 We will work together today across 4 timezones to get our DNAnexus workspace booted up.
 The goal is to have a working prototype of our pipeline implemented by tomorrow.